 A complex and challenging project, the new Docklands Light Railway (DLR) station at Pudding Mill Lane boosted the railway’s capacity by an extra 1,100 passengers per hour.
-The largest station on the DLR network, it saw the location of the station moved to make room for the Crossrail line and tunnel portal.
-Located in close proximity to the Great Eastern Mainline, several crucial London utilities, and the Olympic Park at the time of the 2012 Olympic and Paralympic Games, the project required careful management of works.
+The largest station on the DLR network, it moved the location of the station to make room for the Crossrail line and tunnel portal.
+Situated close to the Great Eastern Mainline, several crucial London utilities, and the Olympic Park at the time of the 2012 Olympic and Paralympic Games, the project required careful management of works.

 BakerHicks provided mechanical and electrical design services for all elements of the station.
 Key services provided included:

-A Crossrail managed and funded project but designed to DLR design standards, there were multiple stakeholders to manage during the design process.
-With Pudding Mill Lane being the first Crossrail project to be handed over this added a further challenge.
+Pudding Mill Lane was the first Crossrail project to be completed.
+It was a Crossrail managed and funded project but was designed to DLR design standards, so there were multiple stakeholders to manage during the design process.

-Our engineers worked closely with both Crossrail and DLR, plus other stakeholders including Transport for London, the line operator and the wider design team, throughout to ensure all designs met each party’s needs.
-Regular design meetings and basing our team in our London office for proximity to the project meant any issues could be dealt with quickly and easily, keeping the project on track.
-This was particularly important with the London 2012 Olympics placing added time pressures on the project.
+Our engineers worked closely with both Crossrail and DLR, plus other stakeholders including Transport for London, the line operator and the wider design team, to ensure all designs met each party’s needs.
+A London-based delivery team meant any issues were dealt with quickly and easily, keeping the project on track and fully in line with the London 2012 Olympics.

-Completed to programme and budget, the new DLR station at Pudding Mill Lane enables the line to handle an ever-increasing number of passengers and kept the Crossrail infrastructure project on track.
+Completed to programme and budget, the new DLR station at Pudding Mill Lane kept the Crossrail infrastructure project on track.
+It also now accommodates an ever-increasing number of passengers for the line.